ddfv/docsite/docs/guide/quick-started.md

 }
 ```

-You can now start with:
+You can now start with
 ```bash
 yarn dev
 # default is http://localhost:4000
 ```

-To generate static assets:
+To build your App
 ```bash
 yarn build
 ```